cblichmann/jailtime/README.md

 Requirements
 ------------

-  - Go version 1.3 or later
+  - Go version 1.7 or later
   - Git version 1.7 or later
   - Optional: GNU Make
-  - Currently only runs on 32-bit or 64-bit x86 Linux
+  - Currently only runs on 32-bit or 64-bit x86 Linux and macOS

 How to Build